mvolkmann/blog/src/terminal-tips.md

 # This deletes the local AND remote branches with a given name.
 # For example, `rmb feature-compute-score`.
-alias rmb="$HOME/bin/rmb" # defined below
+alias rmb="$HOME/bin/rmb" # a shell script defined below

 # This outputs lists of all modified, deleted, and untracked files.
 alias status="git status"

-# This cd's up to root directory of current git repository.
+# This cd's up to the root directory of current git repository.
 function cdgitroot() {
   cd `git rev-parse --git-dir`
   cd ..